NeuroFan/SystolicArray/README.md

 Description:
 The script does the following task in order:
- 1. system level matrix mul with ABFT augmented matrices and extract data fed on Systolic Array building blocks
+ 1. system level matrix mul with proposed method and extract data fed on Systolic Array building blocks
  2. Remove the repeatitive data (for example there might be 2 operations wit same inputs so only simulating once is enough
  3. Convert the unique data/operation set into binary and generate a file that is usable by HSPICE;
  4. Modify HSPICE model to have supply voltage according to simulations parameters and run HSPICE from SHELL
  5. Read back the transient simulation results, first do data alignment according to clock, then check integrity and detect faults
  6. Redo Step 1, i.e. system level simulation however this time using results of operations from step 5
- 7. System Level simulation of ABFT checking part (the extra circuit on the systolic- notice the HSPIC simulation must verify error detection cirucit as well)
+ 7. System Level simulation of proposed method based error checking part (the extra circuit on the systolic- notice the HSPIC simulation must verify error detection cirucit as well)
  8. Extract power consumption, do extrapolations and estimations, report total estimated power + error rate + etc.
 --------------------------------------------------------------------------------------------------
 Generate Data :